logo ASAP Utilities

 As an extra protection layer In Excel you can choose to disable all macros except digitally signed macros or require application add-ins to be signed by a trusted publisher.

-The ASAP Utilities xlam files
+The ASAP Utilities xlam files that use Windows API calls from Microsoft

-The "%ProgramFiles(x86)%\ASAP Utilities\" folder is the default installation folder.
 In case you installed ASAP Utilities in another location, then the ASAP Utilities.xlam is in that location.

 • All languages: